q-sharafian/DMS/Readme.md

 If we're going to delete a row in database, it has to be a soft delete.
 That is, the row can't be deleted, just something like a label has to be used to show that it's been deleted.

 The hierarchy tree is not connected tree.
-It means some users/job-positions could have not any parents or creators.
+It means some job-positions could have not any parents or creators.

 psql -U mohammad -d dms -h localhost -p 5432